 Spectral Narrowing in Nonlinear Compton Scattering via Chirped Laser Pulses

-• Spectral broadening due to ponderomotive effects strongly limits the spectral brightness of light sources generated in nonlinear Compton scattering.
-In this work, we demonstrate within the strong-field quantum electrodynamics framework that the equal-power frequency-chirped laser pulses can significantly suppress the spectral broadening by combining the frequency modulation with temporal pulse extension.
-The resulted radiation energy is concentrated into a blue-shifted first-order harmonic, with enhanced intensity and near symmetric angular distribution in the electron forward direction.
-The effcacy of equal-power chirped lasers is also examined in the high-energy regime involving ultra-relativistic electrons and super-intense laser fields.
-In contrast, the equal-FWHM chirp, although convenient for theoretical studies, provides limited capability to suppress the spectral broadening.
-Our findings establish the equal-power chirp as a practical and experimentally accessible method for spectral narrowing, offering an easy and viable route to enhance the spectral brightness of laser-driven Compton sources for generating narrow-band X-rays and γ-rays.
+• Spectral broadening due to ponderomotive effects significantly limits the spectral brightness of light sources generated by nonlinear Compton scattering.
+In this study, within the strong-field quantum electrodynamics framework, we demonstrate that equal-power frequency-chirped laser pulses can significantly suppress spectral broadening by combining frequency modulation with temporal pulse extension.
+The resulting radiation energy is concentrated into a blue-shifted first-order harmonic with enhanced intensity and a near-symmetric angular distribution in the electron forward direction.
+The efficacy of the equal-power chirped lasers was examined in a high-energy regime involving ultra-relativistic electrons and super-intense laser fields.
+By contrast, an equal-full width at half maximum chirp, although convenient for theoretical studies, has a limited capability to suppress spectral broadening.
+Our findings establish an equal-power chirp as a practical and experimentally accessible method for spectral narrowing, thus offering an easy and viable route to enhance the spectral brightness of laser-driven Compton sources for generating narrow-band X-rays and γ-rays.

 • Article Text